alazifi/FungiGuard-Firmware/README.md

 # FungiGuard :mushroom:

 FungiGuard is an alias for this product.
-It has ability to monitor and control of mushroom farming room to produce good quality and fresh mushroom.
+It has ability to monitor and control of mushroom farming (shed) to produce good quality and fresh mushroom.
 Can be remoted manually every where and every time with Thingsboard platform. :mushroom:

+## Overview

-## A shed consists of these devices:
+A shed consists of these devices:

 - [Sensor Unit](#sensor_unit) x 2
 - [Actuator Unit](#actuator_unit) x 2